plausible/docs/docs/stop-tracking-utm-tags.md

 </script>
 ```

 That's it!
 You're now no longer tracking any UTM tags.
+We will use the referrer header to display the sources of the traffic instead.
+If the site doesn't send any referrer header, the traffic will fall within the "Direct / None" source.